Search

 The popularity of tablets as solid dosage forms is second only to capsules.
 Tablets are made by compressing powders or granules of nutraceuticals and excipients into a solid form.
 Tablets can come in many different shapes, sizes, and weights, depending on their intended use, and undergo the additional manufacturing step of coating to make the tablet smooth and easier to swallow.
 Coatings may also include a color element.

-Another advantage of tablets is they can provide higher doses of nutraceuticals than a capsule.
-Furthermore, tablets may be scored in the middle, making it easy to break in half.
-This makes the tablet smaller, so it is easier to swallow.
-As with capsules, tablets can be made to provide controlled and extended-release functionalities.
-Tablets can also be produced in chewable, effervescent, quick melt and lozenge form, as discussed below.
+Another advantage of tablets is their capacity to deliver higher doses of nutraceuticals compared to capsules.
+Additionally, tablets can be scored for easy splitting, allowing for smaller, more manageable portions that are easier to swallow.
+Like capsules, tablets can also be formulated for controlled or extended-release functionalities.
+Moreover, they are versatile enough to be produced in chewable, effervescent, quick melt, and lozenge forms, as outlined below.

 The pros and cons of tablets include: